 The most striking example of a new town that was planned is Pienza named after its founder Pope Pius II who commissioned in 1459 Bernardo Rossellino to enlarge his village and create an ideal city with the cathedral and civic palaces surrounding a central piazza.

 The strategic importance of the area, its connection with Siena are all intertwined with the Via Francigena .
 Since late Medieval times the route was used by pilgrims and merchants who traveled from Rome to the north and into France.
 The route helped the development of churches, monasteries such as the Collegiata of San Quirico and the Abbey of Sant’Antimo.

-Images of the landscape of the ValD’Orcia, where people were shown living in harmony with nature was celebrated by painters from the Siennese School and have influenced the development of landscape thinking.
+Images staying on Valdorcia luxury villa able to enjoy the landscape where people were shown living in harmony with nature was celebrated by painters from the Siennese School and have influenced the development of landscape thinking.

 6 double bedrooms each with private bath, one of which with fireplace, 2 downstairs ones with small private garden